whoisnegi/Maze-Solver/README.md

 ## _Python project to solve maze contained in a text file_.

 Program takes the input and output file name as command-line arguments.
-Using the square matrix present in the input file it should generate a path to reach the end of the maze and put it in the output file.
+Using the square matrix present in the input file it would generate a path to reach the end of the maze and put it in the output file.
 ***

 **Technologies Involve**